-- Understand the Java tooling and which tools are used for tasks such as compiling, running, and documenting Java programs
+- The Java tooling and which tools are used for tasks such as compiling, running, and documenting Java programs

-- Compile and run a simple Java application using the javac and java tools
+- How to compile and run a simple Java application using the javac and java tools

 - A basic understanding of software development